 You can choose the variety of Portuguese you want to learn and read about it, get to know more about Brazilian and Portuguese culture and traditions, learn grammar and vocabulary (divided into topics for your convenience), learn how to cook delicious recipes, study with videos on the YouTube channel or have a look at the list of Portuguese resources, among other things.

-If you are serious about learning Portuguese, you need to check this website.
-It is divided into four big sections, and each of them is full of free goodies for you to explore.
-The sections are:
+If you are serious about learning Portuguese, you need to check out this website.

 Portugueses no Mundo (Portuguese People in the World)

 If you love traveling and getting to know new countries and cities while learning a new language, Portugueses no Mundo is for you.

 The name of this podcast is quite self-explanatory.
 Each episode covers the life of a Portuguese person living somewhere in the world.